 Recruitment of queen scallops can be highly variable.
 As well as numerous environmental variables that may affect the reproductive success and mortality of queen scallops there have been many changes in the fishery itself.
 The fishing gear used to target queen scallops has changed over time and dredgers and trawlers are potentially targeting different sizes of scallops.
 The impact of the various fishing gears on benthic habitats is different and catchability of queen scallops varies between gears (Hinz et al., 2009).
 Catchability of queen scallops is also temperature dependent (Jenkins et al., 2003).
-Management of the fishery has changed substantially during the past year.
-The introduction of closed areas, increasing minimum landing size (to 50 mm) and a closed season will all impact on the queen scallop populations.
+Management of the fishery has changed substantially during the past two years.
+The introduction of closed areas, increasing minimum landing size (to 50 mm) and a closed season will all impact on the queen scallop population.
 The accuracy of historical landings data is unknown but is almost certainly subject to large errors.
 Therefore, a great deal more research over many years is needed.
-Nevertheless, there is sufficient information to allow the fishery to be managed to sustain or increase yields; preventing depletion of queen scallop biomass will be essential to achieving this.
+Nevertheless, there is sufficient information to allow the fishery to be managed to sustain or increase yields.